 - 1.25 mL Diamond Crystal fine kosher salt

-- Turbinado sugar for coating the cookie dough logs
+- Turbinado sugar optional, for coating the cookie dough logs

 Instructions

-- In the bowl of an electric mixer, cream the butter with the icing sugar with the paddle attachment.
+- In the bowl of an electric mixer, cream the butter with the sugar and the salt using the paddle attachment.

 - Preheat oven to 350 °F (175 °C).
 Line baking sheets with parchment.